History & Staff

 At Thompson Funeral Homes, we provide personalized service options that allow you to honor your loved ones in a way that is both meaningful and healing.
 We hope to provide support and caring while delivering memorial services that celebrate life and help families find the peace they deserve.

-If you’re seeking an honorable celebration of life in West Columbia, Lexington & Columbia and the surrounding areas, we invite you to learn more about where we came from, our vision, and the dedicated people behind our work.
+If you’re seeking an honorable celebration of life in Lexington & Columbia and the surrounding areas, we invite you to learn more about where we came from, our vision, and the dedicated people behind our work.

 A History of Caring

 Our Thompson Funeral Home at Greenlawn Memorial Park

 The history of Thompson Funeral Home dates back to 1928 when J.R.
 "Buddy" Thompson started the business with the simple idea of providing unparalleled personal service to the families of Cayce, West Columbia, and Columbia.
 In return, through the years the people of this area have been very faithful to Thompson Funeral Home.

 As with most depression-era businesses, "Buddy" Thompson was assisted throughout the years by his parents, his wife Bleeka; his sisters, Minnie Price, Inez Sox, and Thelma Morrison; his brothers, Clifford Thompson and E.L.
 "Tootsie" Thompson; as well as several nieces, nephews, and cousins.
 Thompson Funeral Home has also been fortunate over the years to have many excellent, loyal associates from within the community.

 In 1935, "Buddy" Thompson completed the first building in this area that was built strictly for the use as a funeral home.
 That building still is operational today at 200 State Street in West Columbia.
 In 1999, Thompson Funeral Home opened its second location (our "Lexington" chapel) at 4720 Augusta Road (Hwy #1) in Lexington to better serve all the families of Lexington County.